 2021 Leadership Prize Celebration

 Recipients of the Juvenile Law Center Leadership Prize are leading lights whose inspirational careers are beacons for future generations and whose work has substantially improved the lives of youth.
-We hope everyone is well and wish we could have been together by now, but this year we'll again meet online on May 11th to celebrate and honor our 2021 Leadership Prize winners (below L to R):
+We hope everyone is well and wish we could have been together by now, but this year we'll again meet online on May 11th to celebrate and honor our 2021 Leadership Prize winners (above R to L):

 The Kansas City Star, Publishers of 6-part series, "Throwaway Kids," on foster care systems in the United States written and reported by Eric Adler, Laura Bauer and Judy L. Thomas.